awsdocs/aws-sam-developer-guide/doc_source/serverless-policy-template-list.md

 ## KMSEncryptPolicy<a name="kms-encrypt-policy"></a>

 Gives permission to encrypt with an AWS KMS key\.
-Note that the keyId cannot be a key alias, but is required to be the actual KMS key id.
+Note that keyId must be an AWS KMS key ID, and not a key alias\.

 ```
         "Statement": [